Seren-Hughes/boops-and-snoots-rescue/README.md

 - **Home Page:** Information about Boops & Snoots Rescue, its mission, and core values.
 - **Adopt Page:** Information on the adoption process, adoption fees, and reasons to adopt a pet, as well as an application form to start the adoption process.
 - **Donate Page:** Clear donation options, including links to PayPal, Just Giving and instructions for donating food, bedding, and toys to the rescue.
-- **Contact Page:** A contact form and fictional contact details (address, phone number and shelter opening hours)
+- **Contact Page:** A contact form and fictional contact details (address, phone number and shelter opening hours).

 ## Table Of Contents: